THE IMPOSSIBLE PROJECT : COVID EDITION

 And, that it is essential that we make a record of this time.
 That we build an archive and a memorial to the creations that were stopped in their tracks by this unexpected foe.
 Some of these works will sing again but they will forever be marked by this virus and we must record this as a schism in their ascent.
 And most sadly.
 Many, many works will end here, brought down by this greater hand.
 It seems crucial that we mark that passing.
 Without straying too far into romanticism, each is after all, the death of a little dream.

-It is a little early to know which works will wake again.
-It is too early to know how different it will all be but it has always been embedded in the philosophy of the project that just because something is currently impossible nothing precludes it from becoming possible in the future.
-And it has frequently been noted that pieces that become impossible go on to feed and influence or morph into new works.
-This is truer still for the Covid Edition Impossibilities and as the project progresses and works reemerge I will be looking for ways to mark this transition - and to celebrate the rebirth.
+It is still too early to know how different it will all be but it has always been embedded in the philosophy of the project that just because something is currently impossible nothing precludes it from becoming possible in the future.

 The aim is to build an evolving creative archive of this moment.
 There is no limit to to its scale bar its completion.
 But the day when it ceases to be a current necessity, and shifts to become a historical document will be one of celebration.